 - Footnotes or endnotes can be used, as can direct hyperlinks to online content.
 Please note that all footnotes will be converted to endnotes for the webpage version but will remain as footnotes for the PDF version.

-References: If you refer to other publications within your piece, list these in a References section at the end.
+References: If you refer to other publications within your piece, list these in the References section at the end.
 Please use Harvard referencing.

 File format: Please email submissions as attachments to the editors.
 All articles should be provided as a .doc or .docx file.